Careers in Criminology & Justice Studies

 - You may wish to try the state of Ohio’s site, Ohio Means Jobs (https://jobseeker.ohiomeansjobs.monster.com/ ) .
 Consult the State of Ohio Hiring Management system (http://agency.governmentjobs.com/ohio/default.cfm ), where you can sign up for their notification service.
 Consult the county (and city) employment agencies for county level positions.

-- Go to the U.S. Dept. of Justice Careers website to review their employment information.
+- Search the employment website for the Federal Government, www.usajobs.gov .
+Also see the U.S. Dept. of Justice Careers website (www.justice.gov/careers) to review their employment information.

 - Visit the following links for more information: